 The type of borate being exploited on the salt flats of Death Valley was ulexite, in the form of “cotton balls” that were scraped off the salt pan and then refined by evaporation and crystallization.
 It was initially believed that this was the only form of naturally occurring borax that was commercially profitable.
-Continuing exploration in the area by Coleman Company prospectors and others soon confirmed that the playa borates that were presently being worked were actually a secondary deposit resulting from the leaching of beds of borate lime.
+Continuing exploration in the area by Coleman Company prospectors and others soon confirmed that the playa borates that were presently being worked were a secondary deposit resulting from the leaching of beds of borate lime.
 The primary deposit, a richer form of borate later named in honor of William T. Coleman, occurred in beds and veins similar to quartz-mining operations.
-In 1883 three men by the names of Philander Lee, Harry Spiller, and Billy Yount stumbled upon a large mountain of such ore south of Furnace Creek Wash in the foothills of the Black Mountains.
+In 1883 three men by Philander Lee, Harry Spiller, and Billy Yount stumbled upon a large mountain of such ore south of Furnace Creek Wash in the foothills of the Black Mountains.

 These discoveries that were soon to revolutionize the borax industry in the United States seemed destined for the moment to lie untouched, for several reasons: first, these larger and more concentrated deposits required underground mining methods; second, more sophisticated techniques were necessary for their refinement as they were not readily soluble in hot water; third, no transportation lines extended into this undeveloped area; fourth, no nearby supply center existed; fifth, this badlands region was so hot in summer that it precluded mining activity during that season; and last and perhaps most important, Coleman’s desert refineries were doing so well that he seemed justified in continuing their operations for a while yet.

 These extensive and pure deposits would probably have remained undeveloped if not for the discovery in 1883 of more colemanite ledges in the Calico Mountains 12 northeast of the railroad at Daggett in San Bernardino County.
-Because of their proximity to the railroad these deposits posed a serious threat to Coleman’s Death Valley business.
-Immediately buying up the most important lodes, he decided to look to the future and initiated research at his Alameda, California refinery in order to determine a profitable method of refining this material.
+Because of their proximity to the railroad, these deposits posed a serious threat to Coleman’s Death Valley business.
+Immediately buying up the most important lodes, he decided to look to the future and initiated research at his Alameda, California refinery to determine a profitable method of refining this material.
 Meanwhile, his Harmony and Amargosa works continued production.